trakyari/HW2-CS-441/README.md

 The number of iterations or in other words the number of attacks performed is also set but can be configured to adjust the number of attacks simulated.

+## Configuration

+- similarity threshold: the threshold for which nodes to have match in order to be considered a valid match
+    * if this is too low there will be too many matches
+- number of attackers: number of starting nodes from random walkers start walking